 When the bell rings, try to give yourself the gift of at least three mindful breaths.
 Inhale deeply and feel the air entering and filling, then being expelled from your lungs.
 Notice the gaps in between inhale and exhale.

-This can be a non-verbal practice, or you can find a phrase or mantra that helps you focus and relax.
+This can be a non-verbal practice, or you can find a sound, phrase or mantra that helps you focus and relax.
 It allows you to take stock of what’s going on in your body and mind in a gentle, present, non-judgmental way.
 If you’ve been wondering how to be more mindful of your thoughts and emotions in a variety of situations, including at work, this is a great little meditation for you.

 2) Mindful walking

 Mindful walking is a tried-and-true meditation technique that many people find very beneficial.
 You may not have the possibility to practice mindful walking regularly, but since you’re probably going to be walking at some point during your busy day, why not use some of that time to flex your mindfulness muscles as well?